schneems/schneems/_posts/2018-01-04-get-your-svgs-out-of-your-html.md

 ![expand logo on hover](https://www.dropbox.com/s/32n7r5kyn9ufoi7/codetriage-expand-logos.gif?raw=1)

-If the color change was absolutely needed then, I could have generated two SVG elements with different fill values and changed the background element on hover.
+If the color change was absolutely needed, then I could have generated two SVG elements with different fill values and changed the background element on hover.
 You can see a [stack overflow thread on alternatives](https://stackoverflow.com/questions/13367868/modify-svg-fill-color-when-being-served-as-background-image).

 In addition to using the "warning" SVG on the main page I also use it on the "repo show" page, but it had a different fill.
 It was gray instead of white.
 In this case it wasn't appropriate to get rid of the color change; however I was able to approximate a color change by using the `opacity` CSS property which will affect the SVG element.